Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Results

 As in Section \ref{fine_tuning_results_discussion}, Negative- and Positive-Sentiment FPR gaps are computed for each LLM's predictions.
 These gaps are exhibited in Figure \ref{prompt_gaps_fig}.
-Due to the lower accuracy and generation volatility, the gap CIs are visibly wider than those in the fine-tuning experiments.
+Due to the lower accuracy and generation volatility, the gap CIs are visibly wider than those of the fine-tuning experiments.
 Nonetheless, a clear and familiar pattern is seen in these results.
-Positive mean gaps in Negative-Sentiment FPR are present across nearly all examples for African American and White races.
+Positive mean gaps in Negative-Sentiment FPR are present across a majority of examples for African American and White races.
 Similarly, negative mean gaps for Positive-Sentiment FPR are measured for both races in most settings.
-The consistency between these results and those of the fine-tuning experiments strongly suggests that the irregularities present in the template-based measurements are not the result of fine-tuning, but rather an expression of an intrinsic aspect of the LLMs.
+The consistency between these results and those of the fine-tuning experiments strongly suggests that the irregularities present in the template-based measurements are not the result of the fine-tuning stage, but are, rather, an expression of an intrinsic aspect of the LLMs themselves.